 Not only are lakes a great option for kids (as they have more opportunities to practice setting the hook, stripping or reeling in fish to stay tight, or letting them run), there is a good chance your biggest fish of the trip will be caught on one of these lakes.
 We fish these lakes from the comfort of a drift boat.

 The Jeff is either on or off.
 Unfortunately for visiting anglers, a lot of the time it’s off.
-Like the Yellowstone, the Jeff holds some very large brown trout, and like the Stone those browns are smart and finicky on when they want to eat.
+Like the Yellowstone, the Jeff holds some very large brown trout, and like the Stone those browns are smart and finicky about when they want to eat.
 The Jefferson fishes best early and late in the year.
 During July and August it is usually too low and too hot to spend time on.

-The Missouri river, or “MO” as many locals call it, is arguably the best river in Montana, (if not the world as far as hatches go).
-The MO is not only in a big fish cycle, but there are also good numbers of fish to boot – and they typically “pod” up in big rising schools when various hatches are coming off.
+The Missouri river, or “MO” as many locals call it, is arguably the best river in Montana (if not the world) as far as hatches go.
+The MO is not only in a big fish cycle, but there are also good numbers of fish to boot – and they typically “pod” up in big, rising schools when various hatches are coming off.
 The most famous and popular hatches include Midges, Baetis, PMDs, and Tricos.

 There are also several lesser-known hatches that can produce some incredible dry fly fishing if you know when to go and what to use.
-When conditions are right, the hopper and streamer fishing on the MO are second to none, (it’s not uncommon for a boat to hit double digits on a good day, even with average skilled anglers).
+When conditions are right, the hopper and streamer fishing on the MO are second to none.
+It’s not uncommon for a boat to hit double digits on a good day, even with average-skilled anglers.